-The two-year Post-Graduate Programme in Management (PGP-PGDM) is a full-time residential course.
+The MBA Programme is a two-year full-time post-graduate degree course.

-The diploma in management at the Post-Graduate level has a two-tier structure: it consists of a core curriculum (compulsory credit courses and compulsory non-credit courses), a summer internship (compulsory industry training between first and second year) and elective courses (optional courses in the second year).
-The first year is committed to developing business fundamentals through compulsory courses spanning the areas of economics, finance, marketing, operations, systems and organizational behaviour.
+The MBA Programme has a two-tier structure: it consists of a core curriculum (compulsory credit courses and compulsory non-credit courses), a summer internship (compulsory industry training between first and second year) and elective courses (optional courses in the second year).
+The first year is committed to developing business fundamentals through compulsory courses spanning the areas of economics, finance, marketing, operations, systems, organizational behaviour, human resources, strategy and public policy.
 The second year offers a plethora of electives in different functional areas that students can choose based on their desired area of pursuit.
 Students aspiring to delve deeper into topics can undertake term papers under faculty supervision.

-Please visit: https://www.iimcal.ac.in/programs/pgp for more information on the PGP Programme at IIM Calcutta.
+Please visit: https://www.iimcal.ac.in/programs/MBA for more information on the MBA Programme of the Institute.

-IIM Calcutta may verify eligibility at various stages of the selection process.
+IIM Calcutta reserves its right to verify eligibility at various stages of the selection process.
 Applicants should note that mere fulfilment of minimum eligibility criteria will not ensure shortlisting by IIM Calcutta at the various stages of the admissions process.

-Criteria for short listing and final selection of PGP-PGDM candidates for 2018-2020 Batch
+Criteria for short listing and final selection for the MBA Programme

 A. Short-listing for Personal Interview (PI)